DRIVE-on-PEPU/pumppad/README.md

 ---

 ## ⚙️ **How to Contribute**
-- If you like $DRIVE, spread the word.
+- If you like $DRIVE, spread the word in the Pumppad Telegram Group.
-- Open issues or PRs to improve the site.
-- No roadmap, no fake promises—just community-driven vibes.
+- Everybody can take responsibilty, contribute something awesome and put out ideas.
+We are a **community**, and this is **our** token.
 ---

-🔥 **Buckle up, no brakes, only moon.** 🚀
+🔥 **Buckle up, no brakes, only moon.** 🚗🚀